Congratulations on your pregnancy! Most women don’t know that they are pregnant at this stage, so you are one of the lucky few who do!

 It is around the embryo that you will be able to see the yolk sac, which provides nourishment and blood to the embryo during early pregnancy.
 This is because the umbilical cord and placenta still need to develop (it will form at around 7 weeks pregnant).

 Around the yolk sac is a black area- this is the gestational sac.
-You can see the gestational sac as early as 4.5 weeks into your pregnancy.
+You can see the gestational sac as early as 4.5 weeks into your pregnancy via an ultrasound scan.